 Students who plan to enter the teaching profession must prepare themselves by developing depth of knowledge in the subject areas they plan to teach.
 Teachers of elementary school-children must have a solid foundation of knowledge in all subjects taught in the elementary classroom.
 High school teachers must develop expertise in the subject named on their single subject credentials.
-Students are encouraged to seek advice early in their academic careers to most efficiently plan a program of study that effectively blends general education, major and subject matter preparation requirements.
+Students are encouraged to seek advice early in their academic careers to most efficiently plan a program of study that effectively blends general education, major and subject matter preparation requirements and prerequisites for admission to a credential program.
 The Center for Careers in Teaching provides information and advisement for prospective teachers.

-Visit the Center for Careers in Teaching website (www.fullerton.edu/cct) or call (714) 278-7130.
+Visit the Center for Careers in Teaching website (www.fullerton.edu/cct) or call 657-278-7130.